SpenceKonde/DxCore/README.md

 * CBI/SBI are single clock - unclear if the mechanism is the same as above/

 ## License
 DxCore itself is released under the [LGPL 2.1](LICENSE.md).
-It may be used, modified, and distributed, and it may be used as part of an application which, itself, is not open source (though any modifications to these libraries must be released under the LGPL as well).
+It may be used, modified, and distributed freely, and it may be used as part of an application which, itself, is not open source (though any modifications to these libraries must be released under the LGPL as well).
 Unlike LGPLv3, if this is used in a commercial product, you are not required to provide means for user to update it.

 The DxCore hardware package (and by extension this repository) contains DxCore as well as libraries, bootloaders, and tools.
 These are released under the same license, *unless specified otherwise*.
 For example, tinyNeoPixel and tinyNeoPixel_Static, being based on Adafruit's library, are released under GPLv3, as described in the LICENSE.md in those subfolders and within the body of the library files themselves.